CHERIoT-Platform/network-stack/README.md

 If you've modified the SNTP compartment to point to your NTP service and use its authentication credentials, then this should be different.
 This can all be part of your firmware's auditing policy.

-Automatic Restart of the TCP/IP stack
+Automatic restart of the TCP/IP stack
 -------------------------------------

 We designed the TCP/IP stack to automatically and transparently restart on failure (e.g., a CHERI fault or an assertion).
 The restart procedure broadly works like this (simplified for didactic reasons):

-- The error handler of the TCP/IP compartment is triggered and starts the reset procedure.
+1. The error handler of the TCP/IP compartment is triggered and starts the reset procedure.
-- It first sets a flag to prevent any new thread from entering the compartment.
+2. It first sets a flag to prevent any new thread from entering the compartment.
-- Then, it sets all synchronization primitives of the compartment (locks, futexes) for destruction.
-This wakes up any sleeping thread present in the compartment, and prevents them from blocking again.
+3. Then, it sets all synchronization primitives of the compartment (locks, futexes) for destruction.
+This wakes up sleeping threads present in the compartment, and prevents them from blocking again.
-- Then, it waits for all threads present in the compartment (apart from the FreeRTOS network thread) to exit, either through normal control-flow, or by crashing.
+4. Then, it waits for all threads present in the compartment (apart from the FreeRTOS network thread) to exit, either through normal control-flow, or by crashing.
-- Finally, it frees all the memory of the compartment, resets all global state, and calls the start function of the network stack, which resets the TCP/IP stack into a pristine working state.
+5. Finally, it frees all the memory of the compartment, resets all global state, and calls the start function of the network stack, which restarts the TCP/IP stack into a pristine working state.
-- Any further call to the socket API (apart from `network_socket_close`) will be detected through a socket epoch, and will fail with `-ENOTCONN`.
-This pushes callers to close the sockets and create new ones associated with the new instance of the TCP/IP stack.
+6. After the reset, any further call to the socket API (apart from `network_socket_close`) with an old socket from the previous instance of the network stack will be detected and failed with an `-ENOTCONN` code.
+This pushes callers to close the sockets and create new ones with the new instance of the TCP/IP stack.

 The implementation details of the reset slightly deviate from this description.
 See the technical documentation in `tcpip_error_handler.h` for a full perspective.